CartoDB/dataservices-api/doc/geocoding_functions.md

 ## City Geocoder

-This function geocodes the names of cities and transforms them to a point geometries.
+This function geocodes your data into point geometries for names of cities.
 It is recommended to use geocoding functions that require more defined parameters — this returns more accurate results when several cities have the same name. _If there are duplicate results for a city name, the city name with the highest population will be returned._

 ### cdb_geocode_namedplace_point(_city_name text_)